 If there’s a list of possible blunders which kill the conversation in inbound call centres, then this one will top the list!
 It is vital to understand here that customers don’t expect agents to know all answers, but giving close-ended responses like these only spoils the confidence of customers.

 The reason behind the ever-growing prosperity of successful inbound call centres isn’t that their agents are aware of the things which need to be said to customers, but the fact that the representatives hold the knowledge of possible spoilers which are a complete no-no for clients.
 Usage of the aforementioned phrases highlights the brand in a negative sense and creates a difference between the company and its most prised possessions, customers.
-Cutting these conversational blunders should be the first step of every call centre outsourcing firm in UK if it wants to build a brighter future for itself.
+Cutting these conversational blunders should be the first step of every call centre outsourcing firm in UK and call centre India if they wants to build a brighter future for itself.